Kubernetes managed by CoffeeSprout

 How to decide

-- Your application already runs in containers: you can sign up for the launch of Pods.
-In the meantime, we have a managed server with Docker available.
+• Your application already runs in containers: Pods is your starting point.
+Sign up for the launch, or run on a managed server with Docker in the meantime.

 At CoffeeSprout, we guide teams through this entire journey.
-Whether you're starting with a single container or need a full platform: we help figure out the approach that fits where you are today.
+Whether you're starting with a single container or need a full platform: we help figure out the approach that fits your team.

 Get in touch and we'll figure out which approach works best for your team.